1 - Overview

 Create a Test and query data from an Elasticsearch instance

-This tutorial will present guide you through how to connect to a remote Elasticsearch instance, and perform change detection on existing data in an index.
+This tutorial will guide you through how to connect to a remote Elasticsearch instance, and perform change detection on existing data in an index.

 Configure Elasticsearch Datastore